July is Here: It's Time to Start Cooking

 If you're adding weeds to your compost it's important to pull them early before they go to seed.
 You don't want to incorporate weed seeds into your compost or you will be spreading next year's weeds when you use your finished compost.
 You will need to get the entire compost pile up to 145 degrees F for 30 days to kill weed seeds.
 This is hard to attain so just keep the weed seeds out from the start and you can take a more laidback approach.

-If your compost pile smells bad you probably have too much green and not enough brown.
+If your compost pile smells bad you probably have too much green or nitrogen components and not enough brown or carbon componets.
 Try to deconstruct it a bit and if it's soupy and slimy, insert some browns into the pile.

 Summer harvest is upon us....